We went with my cousin and his Japanese wife so our experience was enhanced by her guidance and knowledge. It made this occasion very special.

 On the way we stopped at a service area - Ebina City.
 Many of these service centres have a food that is only available at that venue.
 At this one their unique speciality is melon buns.
 We were told that on weekends, people travel from service centre to service centre.
 Sampling the food speciality of different service areas.

 On the drive to Hakone we took the mountain drive and stopped at a view site.
 Which on a clear day has a wonderful view of Mt Fuji.
 But all we got was a fleeting glimpse of the top (or nearly top) through swirling clouds, a chilling wind and drizzle.
-It was there then it was gone.
+It was there for a few seconds ... then it was gone.

 Situated in a valley nearby a lake Hakone is beautiful on a clear day but the day we were there it was shrouded in cloud and mist.
-So I imagined … it was beautiful.
+So I imagined how beautiful it could be.

 Hakone is a delightful village.
 But at all times flooded with tourists.

 We stayed at a very traditional ryokan called Bansuirou Fukuzumi.
-The records showed that It started in 1625 and burned down and rebuilt many times over the decades.
+The records showed that It started in 1625 it had burned down and been rebuilt many times over the decades.
 Many famous people have enjoyed the onsen baths at this resort.